The Executive Staff team leads Facilities' divisions and defines the organization's mission, vision, and strategic goals.

 Earlier in his career, Pitruzzello specialized in finance and construction law in the fields of affordable housing, health care, and higher education.
 He has also served as Assistant Counsel to former New York Gov. Mario M. Cuomo and was general counsel to several public benefit corporations.

-Additionally, he is a director of New Yorkers for Parks, a director of the Bowery Residents Committee and the Apollo Theater Foundation, and a member of the Urban Land Institute.
+Additionally, he is a director of the Bowery Residents Committee and the Apollo Theater Foundation, and a member of the Urban Land Institute and the New York Committee of the Regional Plan Association.
 He received a B.A. from the University of Chicago and a J.D. from Boston University.